EricLee911110/AWS_DeepRacer/README.md

 ![image](https://user-images.githubusercontent.com/79837982/167607421-71f6d1ce-c606-4bac-9aef-332a494c4887.png)

 Didn't go off track.
 That is the most happiest thing ever :D Unfortunately, the speed isn't fast enough.
+The record best record is 03:06.399 If I can reach the endline 7 seconds earlier, I will eligible for the Udacity nanodegree sponsorship.
-The record final record is 03:10.126 Let's just put this aside and join again next month, you will see me come back June, 2022.
+Let's just put this aside and join again next month, you will see me come back June, 2022.
 Stay tuned. :)